open-contracting/deploy/docs/deploy/redash.rst

 Initialize Redash
 ~~~~~~~~~~~~~~~~~

-Before we can start the Redash application we need to import the redash database.
+Before we can start the Redash application we need to import the Redash database.

 #.
 If migrating from an old server.